-Townsville Waste Services will continue its E-Waste Recycling Program in the 2018/19 financial year, working with industry partners under the National Television and Computer Recycling Scheme.
+Townsville Waste Services will continue its E-Waste Recycling Program in 2019/20, working with industry partners under the National Television and Computer Recycling Scheme.
 It will continue to maintain drop-off points at its waste disposal sites for collection of waste televisions, computers, printers and computer products.